 Free Wi-Fi for Central Coast stations

-Free Wi-Fi is now available at eight stations on the Central Coast Line as part of a trial to deliver greater connectivity between Hornsby and Wyong.
+Free Wi-Fi is now available at nine stations on the Central Coast Line as part of a trial to deliver greater connectivity between Hornsby and Wyong.

-Five more stations have been added to the Wi-Fi trial.
-You can now access free Wi-Fi at Tuggerah, Ourimbah, Lisarow, Narara, Hawkesbury River, Berowra, Mount Colah and Asquith stations.
+More stations have been added to the Wi-Fi trial.
+You can now access free Wi-Fi at Tuggerah, Ourimbah, Lisarow, Narara, Hawkesbury River, Cowan, Berowra, Mount Colah and Asquith stations.